sebastianrjay/todo-app/README.md

 * Users can send each other links to view each other's todos.
 However, they must be logged in to view other users' todos, and they cannot edit any todos besides their own at the database level.
+When viewing their own todos, they can click on the orange tutu home icon in the upper left corner to return to viewing their own todos.